-SHW245.8 Level I exhibitors may participate on a non-owned horse in Level I classes only at AQHA-approved shows without the use of permits.
+SHW245.8 Level I exhibitors, in Amateur or Youth, may participate on a non-owned horse in Level I Amateur or Youth classes.
 The recorded owner retains the ability to show the same horse in any class other than the same class as the Level I exhibitor.
 This option is not available to competitors at the top 10 show circuits.
-The top 10 show circuits can be found at agha.com will be determined by the number of entries in the previous year.
-For the top 10 shows (provided the show accepts permits), a Level I amateur or Level I youth member may apply for up to 10 permits allowing them to compete with one permit per show on a non-owned horses in Level I classes only.
+The top IO show circuits can be found at agha. com.
+They are determined by the number of entries in the previous year.
+For the top 10 shows (provided the show accepts permits), a Level I amateur or Level I youth member may apply for up to 10 permits allowing them to compete with one permit per show on a non-owned horse in Level I classes only.
 Points earned by Level I, whether using permits or not, will count toward the point cap per class for Level I eligibility.
 Applications for permits shall be directed to the AQHA competition department on application forms provided by AQHA or an application may be filled out at an AQHA-approved show, and be granted as AQHA, in its sole discretion, determines.
 Exhibitors must have a current amateur or youth membership to participate.
 All Level I rules still apply whether using permits or not.